Modelling Direct Messaging Networks with Multiple Recipients for Cyber Deception: Experiments

 \subsubsection{LogNormMix-Net evaluation}

 When training our TPP models, we minimize the combined negative log-likelihood (NLL) loss of the inter-event times, the next-sender prediction and the next-recipient prediction in the training set.
-We then evaluate our trained TPP model on 2 tasks: event prediction and generation. \paragraph{Event Prediction} Event prediction is a classic goodness of fit test for TPP models.
+We then evaluate our trained TPP model on 2 tasks: event prediction and generation.\\ \textbf{TPP Event Prediction} Event prediction is a classic goodness of fit test that is popular in the neural TPP literature.
 Though this task is not directly related to our cyber deception application, we include it in order to compare the ability of the two different recipient classification approaches to learn the relationship between senders and the recipient groups they communicate with.
 In particular, the recipient prediction task asks the model which recipient set is likely to be chosen next, given the sender of the next communication, and the history of all previous communications.

 As is customary in the neural TPP literature, we report the NLL loss for event time prediction, sender prediction and recipient prediction on the test set.
-In addition to this, for the time prediction task we report the RMSE and MAE, and for sender and recipient prediction we report the top-1 and top-3 accuracy. \paragraph{Event generation} For this task, we perform 100 simulations for each dataset for both the LogNorMix-Net and the alternative binary recipient classification model LogNormMix-BC.
-We then compare the generated event sequences with the observed data.
+In addition to this, for the time prediction task we report the RMSE and MAE, and for sender and recipient prediction we report the top-1 and top-3 accuracy. \\ \textbf{TPP Event generation} For this task, we perform 100 simulations for each dataset.
+We then compare the generated event sequences with the ground truth training data.
 To evaluate the temporal realism, we calculate the Q-Q plot and Earth Mover's Distance (EMD) of the inter-arrival time distribution.
 In addition to this, we perform seasonality checks by plotting histograms and computing the EMD of the proportion of emails sent in each of the 24 hours of the day, and 7 days of week.

-To evaluate the realism of the participant selection, we compute the EMD of the proportion of e-mail sent by each sender and the proportion of e-mails received by each recipient group.
-We also compare the hyperedge sizes of each sender.
+To evaluate the realism of the participant selection, we compute the EMD of the proportion of email sent by each sender and the proportion of emails received by each recipient group.